MehraDhruv/MehraDhruv/README.md

 ---

-_This README was crafted with care to showcase not just my skills—but my passion for tech._
+_This README was crafted with care to showcase not just my skills but my passion for tech._